delineateio/ngrok-example/README.md

 ### Agent Examples

-`ngrok` can be run as a background service, this example uses a configuration file [ngrok.yaml](examples/ngrok.yaml) and enables the configured `ngrok` tunnels.
+`ngrok` can also be run as a background service, this example uses a configuration file [ngrok.yaml](examples/ngrok.yaml) and enables the configured `ngrok` tunnels.
 For simplicity this example mirrors the tunnel created using `task example:oauth`.
+This is a great way to run multiple tunnels easily.

 The ngrok auth token must be written to the config file.
-To reduce the risk committing secret with `git` the following commands add and remove the token from the config file.
+To reduce the risk committing secret with `git` the `ngrok.yaml` file is copied to `ngrok.processed.yaml` and the token added to `ngrok.processed.yaml`, while `ngrok.processed.yaml` is excluded via `.gitignore`.

 ```shell
 # starts the configured tunnels